 Are you looking for an easy way to create custom taxonomies in WordPress?
 Every WordPress website comes with two taxonomies: categories and tags.
-But if you want to further organize the content on your website, this easy guide will help you create, display and filter by a custom WordPress taxonomy.
+If you want to further organize the content on your website, this easy step-by-step guide will help you create, display, and filter by a custom WordPress taxonomy.

-WordPress taxonomies have made structuring and grouping content effortless for most of us, but there can be instances where having custom taxonomies can help structure the content more effectively.
+What Is Taxonomy in WordPress?
+WordPress taxonomies have made structuring and grouping content effortless for most of us.
+But there can be instances where having custom taxonomies can help structure the content more effectively.

 In this guide, you'll learn: